TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

    traditional ``find_module()`` method that meta path finders support.
-   However path entry finder ``find_module()`` methods are never called with a ``path`` argument (they are expected to record the appropriate path information from the initial call to the path hook).
+   However path entry finder ``find_module()`` methods are never called with a ``path`` argument (they are expected to record the appropriate path information kutoka the initial call to the path hook).

    The ``find_module()`` method on path entry finders is deprecated, as it does not allow the path entry finder to contribute portions to namespace packages.
-If both ``find_loader()`` and ``find_module()`` exist on a path entry finder, the import system will always call ``find_loader()`` in preference to ``find_module()``.
+If both ``find_loader()`` and ``find_module()`` exist on a path entry finder, the agiza system will always call ``find_loader()`` in preference to ``find_module()``.

-Replacing the standard import system
+Replacing the standard agiza system
 ====================================

-The most reliable mechanism for replacing the entire import system is to delete the default contents of :data:`sys.meta_path`, replacing them entirely with a custom meta path hook.
+The most reliable mechanism for replacing the entire agiza system is to delete the default contents of :data:`sys.meta_path`, replacing them entirely with a custom meta path hook.

-If it is acceptable to only alter the behaviour of import statements without affecting other APIs that access the import system, then replacing the builtin :func:`__import__` function may be sufficient.
-This technique may also be employed at the module level to only alter the behaviour of import statements within that module.
+If it is acceptable to only alter the behaviour of agiza statements without affecting other APIs that access the agiza system, then replacing the builtin :func:`__import__` function may be sufficient.
+This technique may also be employed at the module level to only alter the behaviour of agiza statements within that module.

-To selectively prevent import of some modules from a hook early on the meta path (rather than disabling the standard import system entirely), it is sufficient to raise :exc:`ModuleNotFoundError` directly from :meth:`~importlib.abc.MetaPathFinder.find_spec` instead of returning ``None``.
+To selectively prevent agiza of some modules kutoka a hook early on the meta path (rather than disabling the standard agiza system entirely), it is sufficient to raise :exc:`ModuleNotFoundError` directly kutoka :meth:`~importlib.abc.MetaPathFinder.find_spec` instead of returning ``None``.
 The latter indicates that the meta path search should continue, while raising an exception terminates it immediately.